Digging your way out of a financial hole

 What's best for Amy?
 Paying off the highest rate of interest first is the most efficient answer.
 But depending on Amy's personality, paying off the one with the smallest balance might be the best answer.

 Before she decides, there are other ways to get positive feedback as you pay down debts.
 One simple way is to watch your total indebtedness drop each month.
 Just list the balance on all your accounts and add them up.
-Then compare the totals after a few months.
-Notice how the mountain of debt is getting a little smaller.
-If Amy is into visuals, she could keep a running graph of the total.

 Another way to encourage yourself is to watch the amount of interest owed drop each month.
 Remember that the interest you owe each month doesn't buy you anything.
 It's the price you pay for borrowing the money some time in the past.